Sort the App Drawer

-The default arrangement for the Galaxy S5 app drawer is alphabetical, but you can set it to group apps however you like.
-Tap the menu button in the corner change View as to custom.
-That menu also lets you create folders in the app drawer for better organization.
+The default arrangement for the Galaxy S5 app drawer is alphabetical.
+Still, you can set it to group apps however you like.
+Tap the menu button in the corner to change View to custom.
+That menu lets you create folders in the app drawer for better organization.

-The Toolbox is one of those feature that makes a ton of sense, but isn’t very prominent, all tucked away in the settings menu.
-This is a floating icon (think: Facebook chat head) that opens a list of customizable app shortcuts.
-It can be toggled on off with the button you find in the exped notification in the notifications drawer.
+The Toolbox is one of those features that made a ton of sense but wasn’t very prominent, all tucked away in the settings menu.
+This was a floating icon, think Facebook, chat head that opened a list of customizable app shortcuts.
+It could be toggled on and off with the button.
+You will find the expected notifications in the notifications drawer.
 You can configure which apps are listed in the main system settings for the Toolbox under Sound Display.

-The Galaxy S5 fingerprint reader is a little finicky, but setting up your prints correctly goes a long way toward improving accuracy.
-You get eight swipes to register each print, but don’t just hold your finger straight up down every time.
-Tilt a little bit side-to-side several times so the phone learns what the patterns look like in those directions too.
+The Galaxy S5 fingerprint reader was a little finicky, but setting up your prints correctly went a long way toward improving the accuracy.
+You get eight swipes to register each track, but don’t just hold your finger straight up and down every time.
+Tilt it side-to-side several times so the phone learns what the patterns look like in different directions.

 Kill S Voice

-It’s strange that S Voice still exists, considering the more prominent role for ’s own voice function on the Galaxy S5’s home screen.
-S Voice is still hidden behind a double-press of the home button, but that comes at a cost: after a single press of the home button, the phone will delay briefly to wait see if you’re going to press it again it to activate S Voice.
+It was strange that S Voice still existed, considering the more prominent role of Google’s voice function on the Galaxy S5’s home screen.
+S Voice was still hidden behind a double-press of the home button.
+But that came at a cost; after a single press of the home button, the phone will delay briefly to wait and see if you will press it again to activate S Voice.
 Yeah, not likely, Samsung.
-Get rid of the delay by going into the S Voice app settings disable the option to wake up via the home button.
+Get rid of the delay by going into the S Voice app settings and disabling the option to wake up via the home button.

-Being a big phone, one-hed operation can sometimes be an issue with the Galaxy S5.
-To help with that, head into the main system settings find One-hed operation under Sound Display.
-Once enabled, you can toggle it on with a quick edge gesture—swipe in from the edge of the screen toward the middle back out again.
-The screen shrinks down toward the lower right corner, making it easier to reach everything.
+With a big phone, the one-handed operation can sometimes be an issue with the Galaxy S5.
+To help with that, head into the main system settings, and find One-handed operation under Sound Display.
+Once enabled, you can toggle it on with a quick edge gesture, swipe in from the edge of the screen toward the middle, and back out again.
+The screen shrinks toward the lower right corner, making it easier to reach everything.

-Buried in the settings is an option to make Galaxy S5 owners in colder climates very happy in the winter.
-High screen sensitivity mode lets you use the device with regular gloves on (rather than those special touchscreen gloves).
-This feature can be found in the Display sub-menu, or a few rows down in the notification toggles.
+Buried in the settings is an option to make Galaxy S5 owners in colder climates happy in the winter.
+High screen sensitivity mode lets you use the device with regular gloves rather than those special touchscreen gloves.
+This feature can be found in the Display sub-menu or a few rows in the notification toggles.

-You need not fear a dead battery when you’re away from the charger with a nearly empty Galaxy S5—the new Ultra power saving mode can give you substantially more stby time by shutting off C cores, blocking background tasks, flipping the screen to a delicious retro black white theme.
-The toggle for Ultra wer Saving Mode is in the notification area, but you’ll want to check it out get your apps set up before you need it.
+You need not fear a dead battery when you’re away from the charger with a nearly empty Galaxy S5.
+The new Ultra power saving mode can give you substantially more standby time by shutting off C-cores and blocking background tasks.
+And flipping the screen to a delicious retro-black-white theme.
+The toggle for Ultra Power Saving Mode is in the notification area, but you’ll need to check it out to get your apps set up before you need it.

-Many Android devices just use your home screen wallpaper on the lock screen, but Samsung offers you the option to set these individually.
-Check the Settings for the llpaper item then select home screen, lock screen, or both from the menu before picking an image.
+Many Android devices use your home screen wallpaper on the lock screen.
+Still, Samsung offers you the option to set these individually.
+Check the Settings for the wallpaper item, then select home screen, lock screen, or both from the menu before picking an image.

-The notification shade in Touchz is graced by two new, non-removable buttons, one of which is S Finder.
-This one is actually a pretty useful universal search app that finds matching apps, calendar appointments, browsing history, bookmarks, contacts, messages, files, settings, more.
+The notification shade in Touchwiz is graced by two new, non-removable buttons, one of which is S Finder.
+This helpful universal search app finds matching apps, calendar appointments, browsing history, bookmarks, contacts, messages, files, settings, and more.
 It’s a great way to find that sneaky hidden setting buried 4 sub-menus deep.
 You might as well make use of it.

-The hy buttons at the top of the notification shade might not contain all the settings you want, but that’s no problem for someone like you who had the good judgment to buy a Galaxy S5.
-To customize these buttons, open the exped toggle list with the button in the upper right corner, then tap the edit button in that same area.
-From this menu you can drag the buttons around so the ones you use most are easily accessible.
+The handy buttons at the top of the notification shade might not contain all the settings you want.
+But that’s no problem for someone like you who had the good judgment to buy a Galaxy S5.
+To customize these buttons, open the toggle list with the button in the upper right corner, then tap the edit button in that same area.
+You can drag the buttons from this menu, so the ones you use most are easily accessible.

-That drunk phone call from your idiot friends at 2 in the morning will never again trouble you after setting up this feature. st open Blocking Mode under rsonalization in the main system settings, decide what kinds of notifications you want to block—calls, alarms, or all notifications.
-Now you won’t be bothered during your quiet hours unless you get a call from a favorite contact.
+That drunk phone call from your idiot friends at 2 in the morning will never again trouble you after setting up this feature.
+First, open Blocking Mode under personalization in the main system settings.
+Then, decide what notifications you want to block, calls, alarms, or all information.
+You won’t be bothered during your quiet hours unless you get a call from a favorite contact.

 Disable My Magazine

-Samsung’s My Magazine is basically a Flipboard widget that takes up a whole home screen panel.
-Even if that sounds neat, it’s ridiculously slow.
-If you want to turn it off, just long-press on the home screen open the home screen settings.
-There’s a checkbox for turning the My Magazine panel on off (I strongly suggest off).
+Samsung’s My Magazine is a Flipboard widget that takes up a whole home screen panel.
+Even if that sounds neat, it’s absolutely slow.
+If you want to turn it off, just long-press on the home screen and open the home screen settings.
+There’s a checkbox for turning the My Magazine panel on and off.
+I strongly suggest off.

-Samsung’s quick settings are shown at the top of the main system settings list as a hy shortcut for commonly accessed menus.
-To tweak the list of which settings show up here, go to Settings, hit the on-screen menu button, select it quick settings.
-This screen allows you to pick any 12 pages from the settings list to keep right at the top.
+Samsung’s quick settings are shown at the top of the main system settings list.
+In a handy shortcut for commonly accessed menus.
+To tweak the list of which settings show up here, go to Settings.
+Hit the on-screen menu, and select quick settings.
+This screen allows you to keep any 12 pages from the settings list at the top.

-As your list of apps widgets grows, you might end up with a lot of pages on the home screen in the app drawer.
-Swiping again again to get through all of it is liable to give you finger strain, or something.
-Touchz has a solution, though. st tap the indicator dots on the bottom of the home screen app drawer, then drag left or right to zip through pages in a flash.
+As your list of apps and widgets grows.
+You might end up with many pages on the home screen in the app drawer.
+Swiping again and again to get through all of it is liable to give you finger strain or something.
+Touchwiz has a solution, though.
+First, tap the indicator dots at the bottom of the home screen app drawer.
+Then drag left or right to zip through pages in a flash.